Libpack info Files

 Dependencies

 The list of other library package(s) your library package relies on.
 If any of the library parts in your package uses any macros, subtypes or images from any other library packages, you have to list them here, otherwise it can not be guaranteed that all required packages will be loaded into Archicad.
-This part can be omitted if you do not have any dependency packages.
+This part can be omitted if you do not have any dependency packages, but make sure you keep the empty tag so that the info file is valid.
 All dependency packages need to be referenced using three identifiers:

 displayName